city41/particle.js/README.md

 I am currently in the midst of improving particle.js, primarily to support Cocos2D (see the last section below)

+## Building

+head to the `r/` directory and run `r.js -o build.js`, out will pop `pjs-min.js` up in the `public` directory. the `require.js` script is required (see the script tags in index.html).

+r.js is the requirejs optimizer.
+You can install it with npm: `npm install -g requirejs`.
+See [http://requirejs.org](http://requirejs.org) for more info

 ## License

 Licensed under Apache 2.0.
 This generally means you can do just about anything you want with this code.